'Thighland': Donald Trump mispronouces Thailand, mocked online

 When he turned his attention to Yosemite National Park, the wheels fell off.

-"When their eyes widen in amazement as Old Faithful burst into the sky, when they gaze upon Yo-semites, Yo-seminites, towering sequoias, their love of country grows stronger and they know that every American has truly a duty to preserve this wondrous inheritance," Trump said.
+"When their eyes widen in amazement as Old Faithful bursts into the sky, when they gaze upon Yo-semites, Yo-seminites, towering sequoias, their love of country grows stronger and they know that every American has truly a duty to preserve this wondrous inheritance," Trump said.

 Trump was widely mocked online for the gaffe, coming as public attention has been focused on the mental acuities of both presidential candidates.